GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### As long as there were no machines, programming was no problem at all; when we had a few weak computers, programming became a mild problem, and now we have gigantic computers, programming has become an equally gigantic problem.
+> ### A large part of mathematics which becomes useful developed with absolutely no desire to be useful, and in a situation where nobody could possibly know in what area it would become useful.
 >
-> ~ *Edsger W. Dijkstra*
+> ~ *John von Neumann*

 ---
 ## 🏎 Quick Facts